OpenVoiceOS/community-docs/docs/install_raspbian.md

 The full OVOS can take a few minutes to load (especially on a Pi 3), but the processes should all eventually say `active (running)`, except for `ovos.service` which should say `active (exited)`

-You can also track progress by watching /var/log/syslog.
+You can also track progress by watching the files in ~/.local/state/mycroft/*.log.
 Once things slow down you can try saying "Hey Mycroft".
 In a few seconds (the first time is slow) you should hear a 'ding' from the system.
-They say "What day is it".
+Then say "What day is it".
 After a delay you should hear information about today's date.

 ## Final thoughts